-The currently most advanced face identification model, FaceNet \cite{FaceNet}, was first proposed by Google in 2015.
-This model introduces a new lightweight strategy to identify faces: a deep CNN trained directly to optimize the representation of a face described as a 128-dimensional numerical vector.
-Among the major contributions of FaceNet is the definition of a new metric for the cost function: triplet loss.
+One of the most accurate face recognition models today is FaceNet \cite{FaceNet}, proposed by Google in 2015.
+It introduces a new lightweight strategy to identify faces: a deep CNN trained to optimize the representation of a face, which is described as a 128-dimensional numerical vector.
+Among the major contributions of FaceNet is the definition of a new metric for the cost function: the \textit{triplet loss}.
 Older models compute the loss by looking at the difference between the expected and the computed similarity between faces' embeddings.
-Examples include DeepFace, which uses Cross-Entropy Loss \cite{DeepFace_1}\cite{DeepFace_2}, and the series of DeepId, which use Cross-Entropy Loss alone and together with Euclidean Loss\cite{DeepId_1}\cite{DeepId_2}\cite{DeepId_3}\cite{DeepId_4}.
-Triplet loss, instead, uses triplets of faces' images: an anchor $a$ with identity $ID$, a positive example $p$ also with identity $ID$, and a negative example $n$ with identity $ID' \neq ID$.
-The loss is calculated relative to each triplet of images (or to each triplet of embeddings) as to how close the anchor is to the negative sample and how distant it is from the positive sample.
-Eq. \ref{eq:tripletloss} formalizes the cost function $J$ of the triplet loss with margin $m$ and $A$, $P$, and $N$ being the sets of anchors, positive and negative examples, respectively.
-The margin defines how different should the anchor-positive and anchor-negative distances be in order to have a loss of 0 for that triplet.
+Examples include DeepFace, which uses Cross-Entropy Loss \cite{DeepFace_1} \cite{DeepFace_2}, and the series of DeepId, which use Cross-Entropy Loss alone or together with the Euclidean Loss \cite{DeepId_1} \cite{DeepId_2} \cite{DeepId_3} \cite{DeepId_4}.
+Triplet loss, instead, uses triplets of face images: an anchor $a$ with identity $ID$, a positive example $p$ also with identity $ID$, and a negative example $n$ with identity $ID' \neq ID$.
+The loss is calculated for each triplet as to how close the anchor is to the negative sample and how distant it is from the positive sample.
+Eq. \eqref{eq:tripletloss} formalizes the triplet loss function $L$ of a model $f$ for a single triplet of images, where $m$ is how much greater the distance $a$ to $n$ should be than $a$ to $p$.